Abdul-Danish/backend-copilot-ai/README.md

 2. Copy your API key from the dashboard
 3. Set it as the `WEATHER_API_KEY` environment variable before starting the app

-The free tier supports up to **1 million calls/month**, which is more than enough for development.

----

-## 📄 License

-This project is open source.
-See the repository for license details.